timoniq/telegrinder/contributing.md

 ## For developers

-PRs are welcome, feel free to contibute.
+PRs are welcome, feel free to contribute.